Deploying portfolio website using Pelican and Github Pages, Under 10 minutes

 3

-git add docs/ content/ Makefile pelicanconf.py publishconf.py tasks.py
+git add docs/ content/ themes/ Makefile pelicanconf.py publishconf.py tasks.py

 git commit -m "Add initial version of my portfolio website"